Auckland housing market hits 11-year low: REINZ April sales data

 Nationally, it took 37 days to sell a place in April, up from 36 days a year ago, REINZ said but in Auckland, it takes a median 41 days, up from 37 days a year ago.

-REINZ did not mention that house buyers and sellers were not as busy in April as they might have been, due to the 10-day Easter-Anzac Day break when many employees who applied for three day's of annual leave got 10 days off in a row.
+House buyers and sellers were not as busy in April as they might have been, due to the 10-day Easter-Anzac Day break when many employees who applied for three day's of annual leave got 10 days off in a row.

-But what chief executive Bindi Norwell did say was that 13 out of 16 regions had annual price increases.
+Chief executive Bindi Norwell did say was that 13 out of 16 regions had annual price increases.

 "Record median prices were recorded in Southland, Manawatu/Whanganui and Northland.
 Additionally, we've seen some strong areas of growth outside of those records including the West Coast with a 16.3 per cent increase year-on-year," Norwell said.